Foxh0und/MCSC/membership.md

 <br>

 #### Chelsea FC Membership
 This is a membership directly with Chelsea FC which they are run each season.
-If you are hopeful to get across to London for the 2022/23 season, then it as strongly advised that you buy this form of Chelsea membership soon, as the 5 bonus loyalty points they offer are only available up until July 22nd 2022.
+If you are hopeful to get across to London for the 2023/24 season, then it as strongly advised that you buy this form of Chelsea membership, along with ours.
-See our [Stamford Bridge page](https://www.melbournechelsea.com.au/stamfordbridge/) tab for more information and to see why timing is so important.

 ![membership](/assets/membership1.jpg)